In Lebanon, a nascent reform movement faces tough road

 The newcomers say they plan to form a unified bloc to strengthen their influence in parliament, but that won’t be easy considering what they are up against.

-The first test will be at parliament’s first meeting, expected in the coming days, when lawmakers must elect a speaker.
+The first test will be at parliament’s first meeting, when lawmakers must elect a speaker.
 The 84-year-old incumbent, Nabih Berri, has held the position for the past 30 years and is running again for a seventh term, so far uncontested.
 The powerful head of the Shiite Amal militia is seen by many as the godfather of Lebanon’s corrupt sectarian-based and elite-dominated political system.

-Independents and some of the Christian parties in parliament have said they will not vote for him, risking his re-election with a much slimmer than usual majority from mainly Shiite parties.
-Some have speculated Berri may refrain from calling for the inaugural session, which according to the constitution must be held before June 6, if he is not assured of the desired number of votes he will get.
+The independents and some of the Christian parties in parliament have said they will not vote for him, risking his re-election with a much slimmer than usual majority from mainly Shiite parties.
+Berri called for the inaugural session to be held on Tuesday, when the lawmakers will vote on a speaker and deputy speaker.

-A bigger test will be formation of a cabinet that can win parliament’s confidence on key issues such as an economic recovery plan, finalizing a bailout deal with the IMF, resuming the stalled investigation into the 2020 blast at Beirut port, and how to deal with the longtime Central Bank governor.
+A bigger test will be formation of a Cabinet that can win the parliament’s confidence on key issues such as an economic recovery plan, finalizing a bailout deal with the International Monetary Fund, resuming the stalled investigation into the 2020 blast at Beirut’s port, and how to deal with the country’s longtime Central Bank governor.
 The top banker is being investigated locally and in several European countries on charges of money laundering and embezzlement.
 Backed by the ruling class, he remains in his position despite a financial meltdown.

 Finally, the new parliament will have to elect a new president when President Michel Aoun’s six-year term ends on October 31, with no clear successor.

-Analysts fear inability to agree on these milestones will lead to a protracted paralysis with disastrous economic and social consequences.
+Analysts fear that an inability to agree on these milestones will lead to a protracted paralysis with disastrous economic and social consequences.

 “It is hard to insert a la carte independents into a system favoring fixed price menus, especially if independents don’t form coalitions of their own, as they failed to do,” he wrote.